pmiossec/Buildcs/doc/Buildcs.md

 * Launch a process

-		var success = RunTask("commande.exe", "arguments", false);
+		var success = RunTask("commande.exe", "arguments");

+* Continue script even if an error occured

-Note: The 3rd parameter tell if the build should continue if an error occurs (the command return an exit code different of 0)
+If you want that your script continue to run even if an error occured or if a command return an exit code different of 0 (for exemple when running an analysis tool) , you could set the flag:

+		BuildHelper.ContinueOnError = true;

 * Write in the Log file